panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : One or multiple packets which are traversing the same subpath or path.
 For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two hosts, or it can consist of all packets sent on the same physical link.

 Property:
-: A trait of one or multiple path elements, or a trait of a flow with respect to one or multiple path elements.
+: A trait of one or a sequence of path elements, or a trait of a flow with respect to one or a sequence of path elements.
 An example of a link property is the maximum data rate that can be sent over the link.
 An example of a node property is the administrative domain that the node belongs to.
 An example of a property of a flow with respect to a subpath is the aggregated one-way delay of the flow being sent from one node to another node over a subpath.
-A property is thus described by a tuple containing the set of path elements, the flow or an empty set if no packets are relevant for the property, the name of the property (e.g., maximum data rate), and the value of the property (e.g., 1Gbps).
+A property is thus described by a tuple containing the sequence of path elements, the flow or an empty set if no packets are relevant for the property, the name of the property (e.g., maximum data rate), and the value of the property (e.g., 1Gbps).

 Aggregated property:
-: A collection of multiple values of a property according to a function.
+: A collection of multiple values of a property into a single value, according to a function.
 A property can be aggregated over multiple path elements (i.e., a path), e.g., the MTU of a path as the minimum MTU of all links on the path, over multiple packets (i.e., a flow), e.g., the median one-way latency of all packets between two nodes, or over both, e.g., the mean of the queueing delays of a flow on all nodes along a path.
-The aggregation function can be numerical, e.g., median, sum, minimim, it can be logical, e.g., "true if all are true", "true if at least 50\% are true", or an arbitrary function which maps multiple input values to an output value.
+The aggregation function can be numerical, e.g., median, sum, minimum, it can be logical, e.g., "true if all are true", "true if at least 50\% of values are true", or an arbitrary function which maps multiple input values to an output value.

 Measured property:
 : A property that is observed for a specific path element or path, e.g., using measurements.
 For example, the one-way delay of a specific packet can be measured.

 Estimated property:
-: An approximate calculation or judgement of the value of a property.
+: An approximate calculation or judgment of the value of a property.
 For example, an estimated property may describe the expected median one-way latency of packets sent on a path within the next second.
 An estimated property includes the reliability of the estimate.
 The notion of reliability depends on the property.
 For example, it may be the confidence level and interval for numerical properties or the likelihood that a property holds for non-numerical properties.

 # Domain Properties